-Be fully honest with your partner about how you feel about certain behaviors; being honest up front can eliminate the risk of frustration building toward anger or resentment.
+Be entirely honest with your partner about how you feel about certain behaviors; being honest upfront can eliminate the risk of frustration building toward anger or resentment.

-So, how to how to communicate better in a relationship?
+So, how to communicate effectively in a relationship?
 Find shared moments by talking about what interests you and your partner.

 3. Talking about the good and the bad

-An important skill to develop is the ability to sit down with your partner and discuss the good and the bad.
+A vital relationship communication skill to develop is the ability to sit down with your partner and discuss the good and the bad.
 Take time each day to talk about the things each of you enjoyed about the other.

 Being encouraging and uplifting brings new life to the relationship and allows each of you to know what it is that your partner loves about you.

-Conversely, it is also important to talk about the things that did not go well or could be improved.
+Conversely, it is also essential to talk about the things that did not go well or could be improved.
 By knowing what your partner appreciates and dislikes, you will be able to grow together rather than apart.

 No one likes to be rushed, but no one wants to be slowed down by someone either.
-It is important to spend quality time together in order to continue moving forward in the relationship at the same pace.
+It is essential to spend quality time together in order to continue moving forward in the relationship at the same pace.

 Be careful not to give your partner time that is half-invested; the times when you are tired, cranky, frustrated, or upset, though often made better in the presence of your partner, are not the times you should dedicate to “quality time.”

 Dedicate the best of your time to the person you love – after all, are they not deserving of the best?

-5. Continue learning
+6. Continue learning